zachrm17/Coding-Projects/JavaScript/React.js/readme.txt

-- Personal Portfolio is not yet completed and is in progress.
+- Personal Portfolio is complete and live on Netlify
 - WOO Website is updated every other week or so, live on netlify.
 - Recipe Website is live on netlify.